School of Music, Theatre, and Dance

 Program Warning

-A letter of warning notifies the student that the center’s academic requirements have not been met.
-Continued deficiencies may lead to suspension or dismissal from the Center of Music.
-The following are deficiencies that lead to academic warning:
+A letter of program warning notifies the student that the center’s academic requirements have not been met.
+Continued deficiencies may lead to program suspension or program dismissal from the Center of Music.
+The following are deficiencies that lead to program academic warning:

 1. A grade below C- (1.70) in private-lesson study